Vino Santo from Cantina Toblino – WOTY 2021

 Serving and Food

 Serve Vino Santo chilled in a small glass.
-Try it with blue cheeses such as Stilton, Gorgonzola or Roquefort (a classic match of salt and sweet).
+Try it with blue cheeses like Stilton, Gorgonzola or Roquefort (a classic match of salt and sweet).
 Traditional cakes from Trentino are perfect partners, such as Torta di Fregoloti and Zelten.
 However, Shortbread makes a good substitute, and do try Bakewell Tart.
 Both Crème Caramel and Creme Brûlée are excellent, while the simplicity of poached quince with fresh cream is a revelation.
 Or, if you prefer, serve Vino Santo to enhance a good conversation.

 Once opened, this wine will keep fresh for a few days.
 At least theoretically.
 Bet you can’t resist another glass!